Slamdunk91/loadingscreen/README.md

 To install this resource, simply download, drag & drop the folder "loadingscreen" to your resources on your FiveM server/FTP.

-Make sure to add : ensure loadingscreen in your server.cfg
+Make sure to add : "ensure loadingscreen" in your server.cfg to start the resource.

 ## Usage